alexjago/nparty/README.md

 **Please note that the download is a couple of hundred megabytes.** `nparty` is clever enough to read from compressed ZIP files, so there is no need to unzip - save your disk space.
 However, any `.xlsx` files will need to be converted to `.csv`

 To do anything more than party-preferred distribution at the federal booth level, you will need additional geography data.
 More on that later.

+#### File format change

+The AEC has adopted a somewhat different (and improved) file format for the 2019-election preferences as compared to the 2016-election preferences.
+If you're working with 2016 data you'll need to run `nparty upgrade prefs` on it before performing further analysis.

 ### Configuration